 Since the launch of our program we’ve gotten a lot of questions from people eager to apply for a Path Forward internship.
 We have answers!
 Read on for the most frequently asked questions about our program.

 Why should I apply for an internship when I have great experience?
 Should I focus on finding a full-time job?
-Many women (and men) who’ve paused their career for many years find that it’s difficult to be considered for full-time positions.
+Many individuals who’ve paused their career for a few years find that it’s difficult to be considered for full-time positions.
 They may also be uncertain how their prior experience translates into today’s workplace and may lack confidence in their abilities.
-The Path Forward return to work program addresses all these issues by creating an environment where you are able to redevelop your skills while gaining valuable experience.
+The Path Forward return to work program addresses all of these issues by creating an environment where you are able to redevelop your skills while gaining valuable experience.
 Our program has a great track record of success.
-The majority of participants are offered ongoing employment with the company where they intern and the remainder generally find employment within six months of the end of the program.
+The vast majority of participants are offered ongoing employment with the company where they intern and the remainder generally find employment within six months of the end of the program.
 Also, the Path Forward program includes specific professional development workshops with the Path Forward staff to help you restart your career successfully.
 You gain a valuable support system with the returnees at other companies and the Path Forward team.
 All that said, only you can decide what is the best way for you to restart your career.

 I meet the Path Forward criteria, does that mean I qualify for the job listed?
 Each company has crafted job postings for each internship it is offering and those posting specify the function-related criteria they are looking for.
 Generally speaking companies are looking for people who have several years of professional experience that they are looking to use to fuel their career restart.
-That said, we’ve seen women successfully make a career change or pivot through a Path Forward returnship.
+That said, we’ve seen people successfully make a career change or pivot through a Path Forward returnship.
 This tends to be most successful when the “new” career has skills that are related to the prior career and when the candidate has done some self-study to begin to fill any skills gaps.

 What if I don’t meet ALL the job qualifications?
 Can I still apply?
 Yes!
 The companies in our program are looking for people who have solid professional backgrounds who are looking to restart their careers.
 As part of that, they are open to transferable skills, nontraditional educational backgrounds and experience gained outside of the paid workforce.
 If you believe you meet many of the qualifications listed – even if your skills and experiences weren’t gained the “traditional” way — you should absolutely apply.

 What kind of support can I expect in the program?
 A lot!
 Path Forward works with each company to train their team and managers to run this program and to support all the participants to be successful.
 In addition to that, Path Forward hosts professional development workshops for all participants during the program.
 These workshops are designed to help you restart your career with confidence.
 Read this blog post to get an idea of some of the ways we think about what “success” looks like for our participants.
+And hear directly from our participants by reading their Success Stories.

 Got more questions?
 Keep them coming!
 Post them in the comments or send them to firstname.lastname@example.org and we’ll get them answered.